The Leonardo Trust Grant Making Policy

 - Inform the Trustees of the purpose of the application, details of the carer’s situation, the way in which the grant will be used and how it will be managed effectively for its intended purpose.

 - Demonstrate that the recipient (whether an organisation or an individual) has and will be adequately insured both in relation to any equipment and facilities purchased by the grant but also in relation to any risk of injury arising by reason of the project or purposes for which the grant is awarded including injury to those participating in that project or those purposes; and sign the application form to state that the applicant undertakes to comply with the general terms and conditions including that the presentation of a cheque or acceptance of funds through bank transfer deems that the recipient has accepted these and any additional terms and conditions contained in a letter of grant between the Charity and the grant recipient and agrees to be bound by them.

 All grant applications will be subject to initial assessment to ensure they meet the basic criteria for funding.
 Grants will be considered by the Trustees at the nearest opportunity and the Trustees will aim to write to all applicants informing them of the outcome of their application for funding within one month of the date of the application.

-Applicants should note that, as with many other charitable trusts, always receives far more applications that it has funds to support.
+Applicants should note that, as with many other charitable trusts, it receives far more applications that it has funds to support.

-Even if a project fits within the criteria and priorities of the Charity and a detailed assessment has been made, the Charity may still be unable to provide a grant.
+Even if an application fits within the eligibility criteria and priorities of the Trust and a detailed assessment has been made, the Trust may still be unable to provide a grant.